edahanoam/TOEFL-iBT-2025/README.md

 **Personal note:**
   I took the test in October 2025, after studying for less than two weeks.
-I aimed for 100+ overall and 27+ in Speaking -- and it worked :)
+I aimed for 100+ overall and 27+ in Speaking.